 - Download and maintain copies of online discussions if relevant.

 The University provides several options for meeting with your class virtually.
+See our Teaching and Presenting Tool Comparison Chart to compare!

 - Set up a virtual class meeting using Collaborate or Collaborate Ultra in Blackboard.